nimble-123/dev.toberfest.leaderboard/README.md

 ## Getting Started

-First create your github personal token and add it to `.env`.
+First create your github personal token and add it to `.env.local` as `github_token`.

 Second, run the development server: